hugoscurti/hugoscurti.github.io/README.md

 personal-spa
 ============

-a responsive Simple Page Application that uses technologies such as requirejs, Sammy.js and bootstrap
+A responsive Simple Page Application that uses technologies such as requirejs, Sammy.js and bootstrap.

+Website is available <a href="http://accueil.labunix.uqam.ca/~ch891311/" target="_blank">here</a>.

 Technologies